Katie Fry Hester: Political positions

-Hester is a self-described moderate Democrat, seeking to find common ground with Republicans.
+Hester has described herself as a centrist and a moderate Democrat who yearns to find common ground with Republicans.

+Artificial intelligence

+During the 2026 legislative session, Hester introduced bills to ban the use of deepfakes to spread misinformation about elections, to criminalize the use of deepfakes to impersonate someone or cause serious harm, and to prohibit minors from being able to access chatbots unless its developers implement policies to prevent the encouragement of self-harm, harming others, or suicide.

 Environment

 In March 2019, Hester worried that a bill banning the use of plastic foam food containers in Maryland would hurt farmers, including those in her district.
 After the bill passed the legislature passed the Maryland Senate, she proposed passing legislation to help egg farmers transition to different kinds of materials, appealing to a compromise offered by Republican senator Jack Bailey.

-In 2020, Hester worked alongside state delegate Courtney Watson to secure $8.25 million dollars in funding from the state to support Howard County executive Calvin Ball's Safe & Sound Plan, a multi-phase proposal to advance flood mitigation projects and support local business and property owners in Ellicott City, Maryland.
+In 2020, Hester worked alongside state delegate Courtney Watson to secure $8.25 million dollars in funding from the state to support Howard County executive Calvin Ball III's Safe & Sound Plan, a multi-phase proposal to advance flood mitigation projects and support local business and property owners in Ellicott City, Maryland.

 In November 2025, Hester proposed a plan that would provide data centers with incentives to bring their own power generation to the grid and extend a cap on an PJM Interconnection auction that partially drives consumer prices.